axolotl-chat/axolotl/docs/INSTALL.md

 **Build and Install**

+**Note**: For the next three commands add `--arch <arch_of_your_mobile>` (i.e. `--arch arm64`) to the command when building for a mobile device.

-In order to build axolotl you need to get its nodejs dependencies once:
+1. In order to build axolotl you need to get its nodejs dependencies once:

     `clickable build --libs nodejs_deps`

-To build crayfish execute:
+2. To build crayfish execute:

     `clickable build --libs crayfish`

-The app is built by running:
+3. Finally the app is built by running:

     `clickable`

     This will build the app, install it onto a device connected via usb and run the app on the device.

-Remember to add `--arch <arch_of_your_mobile>` (i.e. `--arch arm64`) to the above three commands when building for you mobile device.

     All steps can be done with individual clickable commands `clickable build`, `clickable install` and `clickable launch`.
 To build and run Axolotl on your pc run `clickable desktop`.

 Clickable supports a few different parameters.
 Those can be set via command line or in the `clickable.yaml` file.
 For example run `clickable launch logs` to start signal and get logging output.